Cloud-Process-History/devops-sonarqube-scan-action/README.md

 | `password` | SonarQube password | :heavy_check_mark: | |
 | `projectBaseDir` | sonar.projectBaseDir analysis property | | "." |

+## Requirements

+* `sonar-project.properties` file must exist in the root of the project.
+* Dependency with `cepsadigital/github-action-devops-test-and-code-analysis` Action, which generates the coverage and security (bandit) reports in a previous step.

 ## Usage